 In 2015, FCAN introduced the Florida FAFSA Challenge as an effort to boost the statewide FAFSA completion rate.

-Affordability is still the biggest barrier to future college attendance.
-Schools and communities participating in the challenge adopt the goal of increasing their FAFSA completion by at least 5% over the previous year.
+Schools and communities participating in the challenge adopt the goal of increasing FAFSA completion by at least 5% over the previous year.